ostdotcom/website-docupony/platform/sdk/docs/ui-components-wallet-sdk.md

 </div>

 ## Theming
-Please check back soon!
-More details will be published on 6th Aug 2019.
+The following is an overview of the components that will be configurable.

 <img alt-text="theming" src="/platform/docs/assets/ui-thru-sdk/theming.jpg" width="100%">

 ## Learn More